naudigital/proto/naudata/auth/README.md

 1. In your client application, provide a "login" button that initiates the authentication flow.
 2. When the user clicks the "login" button, send a GetAuthUrl request to the auth service.
-3. The auth service will respond with url that the user should be redirected to for authentication.
+3. The auth service will respond with URL that the user should be redirected to for authentication.
 4. Redirect the user to the URL provided in the response.
 5. Once the user completes the authentication process on auth page, they will be authorized.
 6. In your client application, set up a stream handler to receive the authentication credentials using the StreamCredentials method.